top of page

 The PaIN Lab

-Welcome to our collaborative hub — where science meets creativity.
+Welcome to our collaborative hub, where science meets creativity.

-This is where our team gathers to brainstorm fresh ideas, dive into data, and push boundaries in Chronic Pain research.
+This is where our team gathers to brainstorm fresh ideas,

 Quantitative Sensory Testing Rooms